 That said, the fact the dealer can continue to hit on a soft 17 gives them a slight edge – it means that if you’re on 18 points or more, the computer will try and beat it or go bust.

 Bear in mind that many times, different games will use some of these rules, but possibly not all.
 It’s why we write Blackjack game reviews, so you know what’s what.

 The number of decks played is important

-Perhaps this is one of the biggest variation to the odds of you winning, if not how you play.
+Perhaps this is one of the biggest blackjack variants to the odds of you winning, if not how you play.

 Basically, normally, the less deck of cards you play with, the better your odds of beating the casino.